 An Explanation of Mutual Funds

 A mutual fund is something like a bucket into which numerous investors place their money and become shareholders.
-A manager or investment adviser then invests the money in various securities, and she must be registered with the SEC.
+A manager or investment adviser then invests the money in various securities, and they must be registered with the SEC.

 Each of the shareholders equally gains or loses based on the performance of the fund's assets.
 Most mutual funds are open-end funds.
 New investors can buy in at any time.
 Some are load funds—investors must pay commissions.

-Mutual funds aren't risk free because the securities they hold can always drop in value, but they do tend to offer diversity.
+Mutual funds aren't risk-free because the securities they hold can always drop in value, but they do tend to offer diversity.
 Volatile funds—those that experience frequent ups and downs—are obviously riskier.
 Past performance can give you an idea of how steadily a mutual fund has performed over time.